Lorena Kloosterboer

-Lorena Kloosterboer is a Dutch-Argentine artist (born Alkmaar Netherlands, 1962) who paints using trompe-l'œil and photorealistic styles, often creating the illusion of three-dimensional objects on a two-dimensional surface.
+Lorena Kloosterboer is a Dutch-Argentine artist (born Alkmaar, Netherlands, 1962) who paints using trompe-l'œil, hyperrealism, and photorealistic styles, often creating the illusion of three-dimensional objects on a two-dimensional surface.
 She is best known for her hyperrealist still life paintings of idiosyncratic compositions made of glass and porcelain pieces.
 Her paintings have been exhibited and awarded in several countries worldwide.
 As a sculptor Kloosterboer has created a number of bronze pieces which are displayed in public in the city of Wassenaar.
 Also, the artist has published several books on painting techniques.

 Career

 Kloosterboer studied fine arts at the Instituto de Bellas Artes Beato Angélico in Buenos Aires, Argentina.
 She later attended art classes and workshops for several years at Scottsdale Artist's School in Scottsdale, Arizona.
 Kloosterboer painting subjects include a wide variety of objects like colorful candies, marbles, shells, silverware, glass and ceramics.
 An evolving series of Kloosterboer's paintings entitled Tempus ad Requiem (‘Time to Rest’ in Latin) depicts still lifes with birds.
 "This series of still lifes featuring birds perched on ceramic or glass objects symbolizes the need for a time and a place to rest, to come to terms with life’s hurdles and replenish our energies".